cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 accurately reflects the inputs as long as the Aggregators correctly executed their role in the VDAF.

-On their own, VDAFs do not mitigate Sybil attacks {{Dou02}}.
+On their own, VDAFs do not provide:

+1. Mitigation of Sybil attacks {{Dou02}}.
 In this attack, the adversary observes a subset of input shares transmitted by a Client it is interested in.
 It allows the input shares to be processed, but corrupts and picks bogus measurements for the remaining Clients.
 Applications can guard against these risks by adding additional controls on report submission, such as Client authentication and rate limits.

-VDAFs do not, on their own, provide differential privacy {{Dwo06}}.
+1. Differential privacy {{Dwo06}}.
 Depending on the distribution of the measurements, the aggregate result itself can still leak a significant amount of information about an individual measurement or the person that generated it.

+1. Robustness in the presence of a malicious Aggregator.
+An Aggregator can, without detection, manipulate the aggregate result by modifying its own aggregate share.

+1. Guaranteed output delivery {{GSZ20}}.
+An attacker that controls transmission of messages between honest parties can prevent computation of the aggregate result by dropping messages.

 ## Requirements for the Verification Key